 The Killer Digital Nomad Setup?

-For digital nomads and other remote workers, the higher-end Surface Go has another trick up its sleeve: an LTE-enabled model.
-Drop in a data SIM, and you’ve now got a laptop that can get connected anywhere you’ve got cell service.
+For digital nomads and other remote workers, the higher-end Surface Go 3 has another trick up its sleeve: an LTE-enabled model.
+Drop in a data SIM, and you’ve got a small, lightweight laptop that can get connected anywhere you’ve got cell service.

 It can automatically switch to using cell data if there’s no alternative, and back to Wi-Fi when you get within in range.
 Sure, using LTE for hours drops the battery life a bit, but again, a decent power bank deals with that problem.

-Throw all of this together, and for around $900 including the cover and battery, you’ve got a lightweight setup that lets you work all day from almost anywhere on the planet.
+Throw all of this together, and for under $1000 including the cover and portable battery, you’ve got a tiny computing setup that lets you work all day from almost anywhere on the planet.
 Could this be the killer digital nomad rig?

-If you want a tablet that’s a complete laptop replacement, you’ll need to step up to the Surface Pro 6.
-Running Windows 10 Pro, the latest processors, and up to 16GB of RAM, performance is the match of any other travel-sized Windows laptop.
+If you want a tablet that’s a complete laptop replacement, you’ll need to step up to the Surface Pro 9.
+Running the latest processors and configurable with up to 32GB of RAM and a terabyte of storage, performance is the match of any other travel-sized Windows laptop.

-It’s an attractive and well-made device, and you can even pick your favourite colour scheme.
-The tablet itself is available in black or platinum, while the cover comes in four colours and two different materials.
+It’s an attractive and well-made device, and you can even pick your favorite color scheme.
+The tablet itself is available in graphite, forest, sapphire, or platinum, while the cover comes in a range of colors and materials.

-The 12.3″ screen is a better size for long work stints, with an impressive 500:1 contrast ratio for easier outdoor viewing.
-At up to 13.5 hours, battery life is also long enough to get you through a lengthy flight or all-day work session.
+The 13″ screen is a sensible size for long work stints, with a 120Hz refresh rate that improves everything from scrolling to fast-moving images.
+At up to 15 hours, battery life should also be long enough to get you through a lengthy flight or all-day work session.

-The typing experience is even better than on the Go, since the keyboard is closer to being full-size.
-The optional Surface Pen is also compatible, if you’re a graphic artist or prefer to write rather then type.
+The typing experience has always been good on Surface devices, and that’s true here as well.
+It’s better than on the Go, though, since the keyboard is closer to being full-size.
+The optional Surface Slim Pen 2 is also compatible if you’re a graphic artist or prefer to write rather then type.

 Importantly, despite all of its high-end specifications, the Surface Pro remains lighter than almost any standard laptop.
-The tablet itself weighs 1.7 pounds (770g), and adding the Type Cover brings it up to a total of 2.4 pounds (1.1kg).
+The tablet itself weighs just 1.9 pounds (879g), and adding the Type Cover brings it up to a total of 2.6 pounds (1.2kg).

 The Surface Pro isn’t a cheap option, especially since the keyboard cover again isn’t included by default.
 Just like the Go, though, there’s nothing else out there with the same mix of weight and performance.
 Its few competitors have similar pricing, but just don’t perform as well in one area or another.

-Main image via StockSnap, all other images via manufacturers.
+Main image via StockSnap, all other images via Amazon.